*** Simple Kingdom: Word and Spirit

 Introduction

 I had lots of questions as a new Christian.
 Many of my questions were about the Bible.
 Are the Ten Commandments still important for us to follow?
 Or is it enough if we love God with all our heart and our neighbors as ourselves?
 Do we still need the Old Testament since we now have the New Testament?
 Or should we read and become familiar with everything in the Bible?
 And are all the books of the Bible equally important, or do some of them have more value to us as Christians than others?
 And what about all that stuff in the first few chapters of Genesis.
 Is it all literally true?
 Or is some of it only figurative?
-How can you tell the difference?
-And what about all those Beatitudes?
-They sound nice and poetic, but what did Jesus mean by being "poor in spirit"?
+How can one tell the difference?
+And what about those Beatitudes?
+They sound nice and poetic, but what exactly did Jesus mean by being "poor in spirit"?
 Where can I find an authoritative definition of that expression?
-And so on, and so on.
+And so on.

 This short book is intended to try and provide you with answers to such questions.
 About the Bible and its trustworthiness, and its place in our lives as Christians.
 About how God speaks to us in and through the Bible as we read it.
-And about other ways God speaks to us, and how we can discern whether it's God we're hearing or just the result of indigestion.
-Our approach is not going to be theological, and we won't attempt an organized treatment of the subject.
-Instead, we'll tell stories, look at Scriptures, jump around a lot.
-It's probably best if you think of our book as a practical guide to help you stay on the main road and not get stuck in dead ends or waste time on fruitless byways.
+And about other ways God speaks to us, and how we can discern whether it's God we're hearing or just the result of some indigestion or watching too much Netflix.

-Having said this then, let's step forward.
+Having said this then, let's now step forward.
 And the first step is, as always, simply this: Jesus.

 ==EOF==